How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • headache, chills, joint pain, weakness;

-• fibrinous or purulent plaque on the surface of the tonsils and in the gaps;
+• fibrinous or purulent plaque on the surface of the tonsils and in the lacunae;

-• enlargement and soreness of the lymph nodes in the region of the angle of the lower jaw.
+• enlargement and tenderness of the lymph nodes in the area of the angle of the lower jaw.

-Angina is especially difficult to tolerate in late pregnancy.
-Oxygen uptake progressively increases in the second and third trimesters.
-The growing fetus puts pressure on the diaphragm, making breathing difficult, especially during exercise or movement.
-Therefore, any inflammatory changes in the upper respiratory tract can affect the general condition, leading to the development of hypoxia in the tissues of the mother and fetus.
+Sore throat is especially difficult to tolerate in late pregnancy.
+Oxygen absorption progressively increases in the second and third trimesters.
+The growing fetus puts pressure on the diaphragm, which makes breathing difficult, especially during physical activity or movement.
+Therefore, any inflammatory changes in the upper respiratory tract can affect the general condition, leading to the development of tissue hypoxia of the mother and fetus.

-Physiological immunosuppression of pregnant women may contribute to the generalization of inflammation and increase the risk of bacterial complications.
+Physiological immunosuppression in pregnant women may contribute to the generalization of inflammation and increase the risk of bacterial complications.

-Why is streptococcal tonsillitis dangerous for a future mother?
-The danger lies in the development of early (abscesses, neck phlegmon, otitis media) and late (acute rheumatic fever, myocarditis, polyarthritis, glomerulonephritis) complications, as well as the risk of transition to a chronic disease.
+How dangerous is streptococcal sore throat for an expectant mother?
+The danger lies in the development of early (abscesses, neck phlegmon, otitis) and late (acute rheumatic fever, myocarditis, polyarthritis, glomerulonephritis) complications, as well as the risk of transition to a chronic disease.

-The effect of angina on the embryo, fetus, consequences for the child
+The effect of sore throat on the embryo, fetus, consequences for the child

-When an infection occurs during pregnancy, the embryo and fetus are affected not only by pathogens, but also by toxic products that are formed as a result of the metabolism of the mother during the decay of the infectious agent.
+When an infection occurs during pregnancy, the embryo and fetus are affected not only by pathogens, but also by toxic products that are formed as a result of the mother’s metabolism during the breakdown of the infectious agent.
 Hyperthermia and hypoxia, which occur during an acute inflammatory process, also have an effect.

-The consequences of angina in the 1st trimester of pregnancy depend on the gestational age: in the first 6 days after fertilization, the zygote may die or completely regenerate; during the period of embryogenesis and placentogenesis (from 7 days to 8 weeks of pregnancy), fetal death, deformities, and primary placental insufficiency are possible.
+The consequences of sore throat in the 1st trimester of pregnancy depend on the gestational age: in the first 6 days after fertilization, the zygote may die or completely regenerate; During the period of embryo- and placentogenesis (from the 7th day to the 8th week of pregnancy), fetal death, the development of deformities, and primary placental insufficiency are possible.

-Angina in the 2nd trimester is dangerous for the development of sclerotic changes in organs and tissues.
+Sore throat in the 2nd trimester is dangerous due to the development of sclerotic changes in organs and tissues.
 The formed pathology of various organs and systems of the fetus with angina in the second trimester of pregnancy can be determined using ultrasound.

-The third trimester is characterized by the fact that the fetus acquires the ability to specifically respond to the introduction of the pathogen with leukocyte infiltration, humoral and tissue changes.
+The third trimester is characterized by the fact that the fetus acquires the ability to specifically respond to the introduction of an infectious agent with leukocyte infiltration, humoral and tissue changes.

-In the presence of a purulent-inflammatory focus in the mother's body, for example, an abscess, hematogenous infection of the fetus is possible.
-At the same time, bacterial damage to the placenta, followed by a violation of the placental barrier, leads to the spread of bacteria through the bloodstream and the development of intrauterine sepsis.
+If there is a purulent-inflammatory focus in the mother's body, for example an abscess, hematogenous infection of the fetus is possible.
+In this case, bacterial infection of the placenta with subsequent disruption of the placental barrier leads to the spread of bacteria through the bloodstream and the development of intrauterine sepsis.

-In severe cases, the outcome of an infection that has affected the fetus may be:
+In severe cases, the outcome of an infection that affects the fetus may be:

 • spontaneous abortion;

-• prematurity (for example, premature birth at 37 weeks against the background of fetal hypoxia);
+• prematurity (for example, premature birth at 37 weeks due to fetal hypoxia);

 • antenatal death;